nikitavoloboev/data/focusing/rules.md

 ## Backups
 - Data that is not backed up is lost data.
 Automate backups.

+## macOS
+- Don't force empty trash.
+Have items in trash automatically be erased after a week.

 ## Trello
 - Share boards publicly that contain no sensitive or private information.
 - Order of importance for cards: __Watching__ -> __Next__ -> __Important__ -> No label.